 Outreach Coordinator Sarah Martin is a native of Los Angeles.
 Her specialties are strategic planning and social media outreach.
 A Los Angeles native, Her knowledge of the culture and atmosphere of the city motivates her to do meaningful local PR work.
 She is also passionate about political campaigning and your dog.
 She is a senior at USC Annenberg studying public relations.
 You can find her at Tito’s Tacos on Washington and Sepulveda.

 Emily Stone is a lead designer at Crosstown, focusing on data visualization and illustrations.
 She specializes in UX design and has done work for The Los Angeles Times and others.
 She is an avid skier from Sun Valley, Idaho, and regularly sports her “Grumpy’s” sweatshirt, even though no one else here knows what that means.
-Emily is currently studying technology, innovation, and design at the USC Iovine and Young Academy and working towards a minor in applied computer security.
+Emily is currently studying technology, innovation and design at the USC Iovine and Young Academy and she is working toward a minor in applied computer security.

-Reporter Nisha Venkat covers crime and wrote the University Park blotter feature.
-She’s from Dubai, which is always hot and not full of flying cars (a surprisingly common misconception among Americans).
+Reporter Nisha Venkat is from Dubai, which is always hot and not full of flying cars (a surprisingly common misconception among Americans).
 Her interests include creative writing, watching Planet Earth, and exploring every brand and flavor of instant ramen there is.
 She is a junior studying journalism at USC Annenberg.

 Reporter Ethan Ward prefers writing about crimes rather than committing them.
 He is a senior majoring in journalism at USC Annenberg.
 He’s originally from Washington, DC and loves everything Beyoncé.